Quantile agent utility and implications to randomized social choice: One-sided matching

-The compatibility of efficiency and strategyproofness can be obtained via the following variant of the serial dictatorship mechanism.
+The compatibility of efficiency and strategyproofness can be obtained via a variant of the classical {\em serial dictatorship} mechanism for computing integral matchings.
+That mechanism considers the agents one by one according to a predefined order.
+Whenever an agent is considered, she is assigned her most preferred item that has not been assigned to any agent before.
+Our extension to lotteries over matchings and agents with quantile utilities below employs linear programming to (solve the linear programs $\LP(\profile;\rr)$ and) guarantee the most preferred representative for each agent considered.

 \paragraph{Serial dictatorship (SD) mechanism:} On input a one-sided matching instance $(N,M,\profile,\h)$ with $n$ agents/items, mechanism SD starts with a vector $\rr=(n, ..., n)$ of minimum rank requirements for all agents and considers the agents one by one in increasing order of their ids.
 When the agent $i\in N$ is considered, the mechanism computes the minimum rank $t$ for agent $i$ so that the linear program $\LP(\profile;\rr_{-i},t)$ is feasible and updates $\rr$ by setting $r_i=t$.
-An arbitrary lottery over matchings that satisfy $\LP(\profile;\rr)$ is returned as the output of the mechanism.
+After all agents have been considered, an arbitrary lottery over matchings that satisfies $\LP(\profile;\rr)$ is returned as the output of the mechanism.

+We have the following statement, which we will improve considerably until the end of this section.